Duckenfield (1814 ship)

 Duckenfield was launched in 1814 at Great Yarmouth.
 She spent most of her career as a West Indiaman.
 Between 1831 and 1833 she sailed to Australia and Bengal.
 She then started sailing across the North Atlantic.
-She became waterlogged and the survivors of her were rescued at sea on 1 December 1835, leaving her in a sinking state.
+She became waterlogged; her surviving crew were rescued on 1 December 1835.
+They left her in a sinking state.

 Career

 Duckenfield first appeared in Lloyd's Register in 1814 with H. Wood, master, C. Nockels, owner, and trade London–Jamaica.

 On 22 December 1824 Duckenfield ran foul of HMS Niemen in Cowes Roads.

 In 1829 Duckenfield sailed to Saint Helena with coal.
 From 1830 or so on, Duckenfield started to sail east of the Cape of Good Hope under a license from the British East India Company (EIC).
 She sailed to Van Diemen's Land and New South Wales on 12 February 1831.

 On 5 March 1831 West India was wrecked on the Bonavista Reef (Cape Verde Islands).
 Duckenfield rescued the crew.
 West India was on a voyage from Liverpool, Lancashire to the Cape of Good Hope and Mauritius.

 Duckenfield left Sydney on 7 August 1831 and arrived at Hobart on 17 August.
 From Van Diemen's Land Duckenfield sailed back to Britain via Bengal and arrived in London on 22 September 1833.
 She brought with her a Tasmanian devil, a gift to the Surrey Zoological Society.